-Mercy Health continues to monitor the latest novel coronavirus (COVID-19) updates from the Centers for Disease Control and Prevention (CDC).
-Our clinical leaders have implemented protocols that are consistent with CDC guidelines to ensure the quality and safety of the care we provide to our patients.
+Mercy Health continues to monitor and follow the latest novel coronavirus (COVID-19) guidelines from the Centers for Disease Control and Prevention (CDC).
+This page is frequently updated with COVID-19 information and resources.

 COVID-19 Hotline - Call 888-700-9011

-Mercy Health is now offering COVID-19 video visits free of charge to those experiencing symptoms and those who may have been exposed to someone diagnosed with COVID-19.
+Mercy Health is offering COVID-19 video visits to those experiencing symptoms and those who may have been exposed to someone diagnosed with COVID-19.

 Frequently Asked Questions

 What is Mercy Health doing to prepare for the distribution of the COVID-19 vaccine?

 Our medical leaders are working closely with state and county officials to coordinate vaccine distribution efforts in the communities we serve.
 Please visit our COVID-19 vaccine resources page for the latest updates and vaccine-related information.